-- LA River Bond Measure: A bond measure specifically for LA River funding would give the public and policymakers an opportunity to create a dedicated source of revenue over the course of 25 to 30+ years. - Enhanced Infrastructure Finance District (it should be noted that all EIFD's should be written with affordable housing goals in mind to reserve funding for affordable housing): EIFDs can be used to finance public capital facilities, including affordable housing, by leveraging anticipated future increases in tax revenue due to these investments.
-Creating an EIFD for the LA River and or specific

-LA River projects could create long-term revenue for revitalization efforts and provide a great opportunity to directly support the Master Plan's goal for housing.
+- LA River Bond Measure: A bond measure specifically for LA River funding would give the public and policymakers an opportunity to create a dedicated source of revenue over the course of 25 to 30+ years. - Enhanced Infrastructure Finance District (all EIFDs should be written with affordable housing goals in mind to reserve funding for affordable housing): EIFDs can be used to finance public capital facilities, including affordable housing, by leveraging anticipated future increases in tax revenue due to these investments.
+Creating an EIFD for the LA River and or specific LA River projects could create long-term revenue for revitalization efforts and provide a great opportunity to directly support the Master Plan's goal for housing.
 EIFDs have been relatively hard to implement since they generally require sharing tax revenue from county and local municipal partners.
 However, the Master Plan creates a collective set of goals for all parties to work toward together.